-Seattle storefront damaged as 2 fire trucks crash into each other
+Seattle storefront damaged as 2 firetrucks collide

 - Sure, Alabama is better, but Huskies still could have won | Matt Calkins

+Traffic-collision investigators from the Seattle Police Department were assessing the crash, said Detective Mark Jamieson.
+He said the engine truck was traveling east on 65th and the ladder truck was going north on 12th when the collision occurred.
+He said it wasn’t immediately clear how fast the trucks were traveling.

-While police investigate what led to the crash, which damaged the front of Elements Massage, Kim said the fire department will conduct an internal investigation.
+Kim said the department will also conduct an internal investigation.

-The community will be covered by reserve fire engines and staff, for now, Kim said.
+The community will be covered by reserve fire engines and staff for now, Kim said.

+The business, Elements Massage, was to open midafternoon said Larry Culp, owner of the Seattle franchise.
+He said the damage was “cosmetic,” affecting the overhang that the business’s sign is attached to and some lighting.

+“The fire engine came to rest 6 inches from an expensive planter and could have gone right through the front of the building,” Culp said.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.